Uganda: UgandaKids in Adjumani

 The equal education fund (EEF) has been observing UgandaKids for several years before a member of the EEF board visited Adjumani in January 2012.
 This visit left a very good impression, both of what has already been done and also of the current state of the school.
 Therefore the board decided to support the project from 2013.

 Discussion with the school administration made clear which points should be addressed in a partnership with the equal education fund.
 UgandaKids can benefit from the EEF’s know-how in administrative and planning areas.
 We also see room for improvement in the quality of the reporting and in bookkeeping.
 The school management should therefore be professionalised and administration strengthened through further training.
 As the school repeatedly had to fight with financial straits the EEF aims with it’s contribution to the running costs to secure the working of the school.
-Additionally, the organisation financed 2014-2015 the equipment of the library with up-to-date teaching materials.
+Additionally, the organisation helps within the scope of its possibilities when larger purchases are necessary (e.g. up-to-date teaching materials, new batteries for the solar system, replacement of the photocopier, etc.).

 Uganda